Confirmation and Refutation of Lyman Continuum Leakers at $z\sim3$ with JWST NIRSpec/IFU: DISCUSSION

 To directly constrain $f_{\mathrm{esc}}$ using the picket-fence model, a specific SFH must be assumed.
-Since extreme LyC escape events are expected to occur on short timescales during the early phases of star formation, we adopt a constant SFH assumption, consistent with previous studies (e.g., \citealt{izotov_detection_2016,Giovinazzo_2025,Marques-Chaves_2026}).
+Since the recent SFH of very young stellar populations is generally difficult to constrain observationally, we adopt a constant SFH as a simple and commonly used parameterization, consistent with previous studies (e.g., \citealt{izotov_detection_2016,Giovinazzo_2025,Marques-Chaves_2026}).
 As discussed in \cite{izotov_detection_2016}, under a constant SFH, the LyC photon production rate reaches an approximately steady state after $\sim5$~Myr, and the resulting nebular emission remains nearly unchanged.
 However, as stellar age increases, the accumulation of low-mass stars leads to a continuous rise in the optical continuum intensity for a fixed $f_{\mathrm{esc}}$.
 This evolution primarily affects the EWs of optical emission lines.
 Consequently, the relative strength between the LyC band and the optical continuum increases with stellar age.
 Therefore, once both the optical emission-line EWs and the LyC band signal are observed, stellar age and $f_{\mathrm{esc}}$ can be uniquely determined under the assumptions of the picket-fence model and a constant SFH.
+Different SFH prescriptions may shift the inferred age and escape fraction, representing an additional source of systematic uncertainty.

 It should be further noted that the models adopted in this work do not account for the contribution of an underlying old stellar population.
 In real galaxies, star formation is expected to have occurred prior to the merger event.
 Although such early star formation may not have been particularly intense, the long-term accumulation of low-mass stars can significantly enhance the optical continuum and consequently reduce the observed emission-line EWs.
-As a result, the emission-line EWs measured for LACES104037-bulk systematically deviate from the assumptions of our models.
-If only the young stellar population is considered, the measured EWs should therefore be regarded as lower limits (see Figure~\ref{fig:picket-fence Model}).
+As a result, the emission-line EWs measured for LACES104037-bulk may be systematically lower than the values predicted by models that assume a purely young stellar population.
+Therefore, the discrepancy between the observed EWs and model predictions may be partly driven by continuum dilution from an underlying older stellar population (see Figure~\ref{fig:picket-fence Model}).

 For LACES104037-LyC, however, this effect is likely less severe than for LACES104037-bulk.
 Studies in the local universe suggest that star formation in tidal tails typically occurs over relatively short timescales \citep{Mulia_2015,Neff_2005}, which limits the buildup of a substantial low-mass stellar population.
 In some systems, such as NGC~3447, the tidal structures are found to host little to no old stellar component \citep{Riess_2025}.
 We therefore argue that neglecting a potential old stellar population in LACES104037-LyC is a reasonable approximation and is unlikely to introduce significant changes to our results.